Call us! 780.444.3433

 callingwood chiropractic services rehabilitation

 Specific or combined pain management therapies can significantly reduce arrest and prevent pain, stiffness and limited mobility, and assist in healing.
-Some therapies, such as spinal adjustment, are effectively and safely administered only by Dr. SICAT, while others serve as an at-home compliment to your total care.
+Some therapies, such as spinal adjustment, are effectively and safely administered only by our Doctors of Chiropractic, while others serve as an at-home compliment to your total care.
 What follows is a common-sense guide to managing pain.
 Consider each and apply those that respect your condition, fitness level and age.
 If you have any questions please consult with your chiropractor, who will be more than happy to offer practical guidelines and suggestions.

 A great many pain episodes begin with dysfunction, constriction or spasm within the body that creates discomfort and leads to decreased activity and impeded circulation, causing tissue stiffness and atrophy that serves as a perfect environment for further damage and decay, and so on, fostering a vicious cycle of pain.
 By employing simple stretching and strengthening techniques, you can make great strides in managing and preventing pain and improving your overall health.